IntEL4CoRo/ease_fall_school_2022/README.md

 * Option 2: WSL2 tar-ball import with pre-installed Docker -- Windows + WSL2 + VcXsrv (tested with Win10)
 * Option 3: VirtualBox image -- fallback for any OS whatsoever

-## Update the lecture's content

-In any case, update the lecture content with `cd <path to the EASE repo>` and then `git pull`, to get the latest version.
-We're constantly adding new stuff, probably even a few moments before the lecture starts!

 ## Option 1: Docker Setup (recommended for Linux)

 For Linux users, the `docker-compose` package includes all necessary functionality.
 The Lecture's software is build with docker-compose.yml files, which enable easy maintainance of collaborating Docker images.
 Docker on Windows relies on Docker Desktop, which needs a Linux kernel to run Containers, and to visualize X-Applications it also needs an X-Server.
 VcXsrv does work and only needs minimal configuration, while xMing can't handle OpenGL/Glut rendering as well.
 But the setup requires lots of tweaking the Firewall and getting things connected, so instead we chose to prepare a WSL image and run Docker from there (see Option 2).
 For MacOS we weren't able to test X-Forwarding, and without visualization of the simulator, the Docker image can't operate at all.